Home » Know how

 Carry only one credit card and just enough cash for the day.
 Leave your passport, money, and other important documents in your room, possibly hidden or in a safe.
 However, you should always carry at least a photocopy of the main page of your passport, because in Italy, as in most of Europe, people are required to show ID on request.

-In Italy, simple medicines like aspirin and cold remedies are sold only in pharmacies—and even in pharmacies, they are kept behind a counter: you’ll have to ask the pharmacist if you want something.
+In Italy, simple medicines like aspirin and cold remedies are sold only in pharmacies—and even in pharmacies, they are usually kept behind a counter: you’ll have to ask the pharmacist if you want something.
 It helps if you write down the generic name of the medicine, as the brand name may vary from one country to another.
 If you have an empty container containing the name of the active ingredient, show that to the pharmacist.
 Antibiotics need a doctor’s prescription.
 The price of medications like aspirin is not higher in Italy than in the United States—however, a little first aid kit, with band-aids, aspirin, and an antiseptic cleanser is always good to have on hand.

 Global Support Services